cedra-labs/move-contract-examples/fa-example/README.md

-# CedraCoin - Cedra Fungible Token Demo
+# CedraAsset - Cedra Fungible Token Demo

-This repository contains a Move smart contract for a fungible token called "CedraCoin" and a TypeScript client application to interact with it.
+This repository contains a Move smart contract for a fungible token called "CedraAsset" and a TypeScript client application to interact with it.

 ## Prerequisites